dlbewley/dlbewley.github.io/_posts/2016-05-17-OpenShift-Enterprise-Upgrade-3.1-to-3.2.md

 Run `oadm diagnostics` to do some sanity checks.
 Some results should be taken with a grain of salt.

-I as prompted to use `oadm policy reconcile-cluster-role-bindings` and `oadm policy reconcile-cluster-roles`, but I have not done so with `--confirm` yet, because I've monkied with mine a bit.
+I was prompted to use `oadm policy reconcile-cluster-role-bindings` and `oadm policy reconcile-cluster-roles`, but I have not done so with `--confirm` yet, because I've monkied with mine a bit.
 [See also](https://docs.openshift.com/enterprise/3.2/install_config/upgrading/manual_upgrades.html#updating-policy-definitions)

 # Hawkular Metrics #